PyWiFeS/pipeline/docs/source/index.rst

 WiFeS was described in two papers led by the Principal Investigator, the late Michael Dopita, in `2007 <https://ui.adsabs.harvard.edu/abs/2007Ap%26SS.310..255D/abstract>`_ and `2010 <https://ui.adsabs.harvard.edu/abs/2010Ap%26SS.327..245D/abstract>`_.

 PyWiFeS is written in Python and is open-source, allowing users to modify and extend the code to suit their needs.
+PyWiFeS is compatible with data from the automated 2.3m telescope as well as the previous manual telescope operations through TAROS.
+The upgrade of the 2.3m for automated observations was described by `Price et al. (2024) <https://ui.adsabs.harvard.edu/abs/2024PASA...41...57P/abstract>`_

 The original version of PyWiFeS was described by `Childress et al. (2014) <https://ui.adsabs.harvard.edu/abs/2014Ap%26SS.349..617C/abstract>`_.
 A publication describing PyWiFeS version 2 is in preparation.